STABILITY: Stabilization of Atherosclerotic Plaque by Initiation of Darapladib Therapy

 "These events are clinically important, with substantial consequences for patients," says Harvey D. White, MD, director of Coronary Care Unit, Green Lane Cardiovascular Unit, Auckland City Hospital, New Zealand, and a co-chair of the study.
 "The effects on these endpoints could support the hypothesis that inhibition of Lp-PLA2 with darapladib may alter the composition of atherosclerotic plaques to a less vulnerable state and reduce ischemic events related to coronary artery plaque progression and rupture."

 Warranting further analysis of biomarkers, Lp-PLA2 levels, and genetic sub-studies, insight into darapladib's potential effects on the prevention of coronary events in patients with stable coronary heart disease will soon be underway.
 White notes, "As with statins it may take some time for the anti-inflammatory effect of darapladib to alter the composition of coronary artery plaque, resulting in less vulnerability and fewer coronary events."

-Keywords: Stroke, Plaque, Atherosclerotic, Follow-Up Studies, Cholesterol, LDL, Coronary Care Units, Coronary Disease, Risk Factors, Angioplasty, Benzaldehydes, Oximes, Biological Markers, Hospitals, Urban, Coronary Vessels, 1-Alkyl-2-acetylglycerophosphocholine Esterase
+Keywords: Stroke, Plaque, Atherosclerotic, Follow-Up Studies, Cholesterol, LDL, Coronary Care Units, Coronary Disease, Risk Factors, Angioplasty, Benzaldehydes, Oximes, Biomarkers, Hospitals, Urban, Coronary Vessels, 1-Alkyl-2-acetylglycerophosphocholine Esterase